exercism/v3/languages/elixir/concepts/lists/about.md

 Lists in Elixir are implemented as a Linked List, and not as an array of contiguous memory location.
 Therefore, accessing an element in the list takes linear time depending on the length of the list.

-Lists can be written in literal form, head-tail notation, (which uses the `join` operator `|`), or a combination of both:
+Lists can be written in literal form, head-tail notation, (which uses the `cons` operator `|`), or a combination of both:

 ```elixir
 # Literal Form